M1nistry/Cartogram/README.md

 # Cartogram
 Path of Exile Map Tracking

 Cartogram is a desktop application to track maps ran by both yourself and party members.
-It tracks experience gained, map drops, currency, uniques and divination cards.
+It tracks maps ran, map drops, currency, uniques and divination cards.
 It uses mostly clipboard data delivered by the Path of Exile client.

 Trello board of current to-do and working features: https://trello.com/b/12igsJuT/cartogram Occasionally development will be streamed on Twitch: http://www.twitch.tv/0ministry

 **Working Features**

-- Logging maps you have ran, including their quantity, quality, rarity and affixes.
+- Logging maps you have ran, including their quantity, quality, rarity, affixes and pack size.
-- Logging the map drops attatched to a map ran (currency, uniques and divination cards)
+- Logging the map drops attatched to a map ran (maps, currency, uniques and divination cards)
 - Duration of a running map
 - Logging map drops from Zana and Cartographers found
 - Adding notes to each map (eg. Shav's dropped for some guy in this map / X died from Y in here)
 - Customizable hotkeys for stoping maps/zana/cartos etc.
 - Reporting to spreadsheet/Google docs to share your results.
 - Overlay with basic information

 **Planned Features**